• Blackie: family dog, 1950s

 Vet called after the ultrasound: it was not pancreatitis.
 There was an obstruction in her intestine.
+Months before, while boarded in OKC, she chewed off her collar and apparently swallowed a few pieces.
+Those pieces wound up in her intestine where they bunched up and blocked it completely.
 They sent her to Tribeca for surgery.
-Vet said she hasn’t vomited and is comfortable.
+Vet said she hasn't vomited and is comfortable.

 Subbed to Union Sq: eat Chipotle, email Lon/Sean, Petco to buy dog food for Vegas.
-Weepy all day - so afraid of losing her and after I had treated her so poorly, I felt bad.
+Weepy all day - so afraid of losing her (because of losing Austin in surgery) and after I had treated her so poorly, I felt bad.

 Evening: took long walk thru Battery Park, drizzle mist, wrote in journal.
 Vegas slept on the bed next to me.
 She would perk up every time I walked into the apt, wondering if her sister was with me.

 Friday: awaiting phone calls from surgeon.
 I stayed in the apt all day.